1964 United States presidential election: Campaign

 Although Goldwater had been successful in rallying conservatives, he was unable to broaden his base of support for the general election.
 Shortly before the Republican Convention, he had alienated moderate and liberal Republicans by his vote against the Civil Rights Act of 1964, which he opposed due to his opinion that it was unconstitutional, and which Johnson had supported following Kennedy's death and signed into law.
 Although a staunch supporter of racial equality, having voted in favor of the 1957 and 1960 civil rights bills, and the 24th Amendment to the Constitution, Goldwater felt that desegregation was primarily a states' rights issue, rather than a national policy.
 He thus believed the 1964 act to be unconstitutional.
 Goldwater's vote against the legislation helped lead African-Americans to overwhelmingly support Johnson.

 Goldwater was also hurt by the reluctance of many prominent moderate Republicans to support him.
 Governors Nelson Rockefeller of New York and George W. Romney of Michigan refused to endorse Goldwater due to his stance on civil rights and his proposal to make Social Security voluntary, and did not campaign for him.
 On the other hand, former Vice President Richard Nixon and Governor William Scranton of Pennsylvania loyally supported the GOP ticket and campaigned for Goldwater, although Nixon did not entirely agree with Goldwater's political stances and said that it would "be a tragedy" if Goldwater's platform were not "challenged and repudiated" by the Republicans.
 Scranton also felt that Goldwater's proposal of voluntarizing Social Security was the "worst kind of fiscal responsibility".
 The New York Herald-Tribune, a voice for eastern Republicans (and a target for Goldwater activists during the primaries), supported Johnson in the general election.
 Some moderates even formed a "Republicans for Johnson" organization, although most prominent GOP politicians avoided being associated with it.
-Republican discontent with Goldwater was the focus of the Johnson campaign's famous advertisement "Confessions of a Republican".
+Republican discontent with Goldwater was the focus of the Johnson campaign's advertisement "Confessions of a Republican".